Wagyu at Riversdale

 Maiden is a very intelligent full blood Wagyu.
 She is the leader of the herd and very much takes control of the rest which they don’t object to.
 She has given us a lovely bull and two heifer calves so far.
-We have also two more heifers and four bulls from her embryos which went into surrogate mothers.
 She loves a good massage and a bit of attention.

 Estelle is a Wagyu cross on an Angus – Fresian cow.
 She is human friendly but seems to be 2nd in charge with the herd.
 When given the opportunity she really enjoys browsing on any trees she can access.

 Sandy came from Highland Wagyu in Perthshire in 2018.
 She is a Wagyu shorthorm cross with a lovely light brown coat and a placid nature.
-She had one calf to our own stock bull Scotty, and was a surrogate for one of Maiden’s embryos.
+She had one calf to our own stock bull Scotty who is now enjoying life in Waterford.

 Daisy was the first heifer calf born on the farm.
 Her mother is Gertrude, so she is half shorthorn and half Wagyu.
 She is friendly and docile.
 As a yearling, she got wedged in a gate, and stood quite contentedly while the gate was cut with a circular saw.

 Elise is a daughter of Isla, sired by a fullblood Wagyu bull called Dutch.
 So she’s three quarters Wagyu.
-We’ve had one bull calf from her so far.
+She’s had two calves so far: Hazel and Gareth.